About exercise programs

 - your pulse rate (heart rate) before and after a walk

 - how long you take to walk a certain distance

 - how many bench push-ups or squats you can do in 30 seconds

 - your waist circumference (measured midway between the top of your hip bone and bottom of your ribs).

 - your body mass index (BMI).
 This is calculated by dividing your weight in kilograms by your height in metres, squared.
-If you would like this accurately assessed, visit your local registered allied health or fitness provider.
+If you would like this accurately assessed, visit your local registered allied health or exercise professional.

 The adult pre-exercise screening tool contains exercise intensity guidelines, including exertion and other descriptive measures.